microsoft/qlib/docs/component/estimator.rst

       provider_uri: "~/.qlib/qlib_data/cn_data"
       region: "cn"

-Then run the following command:
+After saving the config into `configuration.yaml`, users could start the workflow and test their ideas with a single command below.

 .. code-block:: bash

     estimator -c configuration.yaml

-.. note:: 'estimator' is a built-in command of our program.
+.. note:: `estimator` will be placed in your $PATH directory when installing ``Qlib``.

 Configuration File
 ===================

+Let's get into details of ``Estimator`` in this section.

 Before using ``estimator``, users need to prepare a configuration file.
-The following shows how to prepare each part of the configuration file.
+The following content shows how to prepare each part of the configuration file.

-Experiment Field
+Experiment Section
 --------------------

-First, the configuration file needs to have a field about the experiment, whose key is `experiment`.
-This field and its contents determine how `estimator` tracks and persists this `experiment`. ``Qlib`` used `sacred`, a lightweight open-source tool designed to configure, organize, generate logs, and manage experiment results.
-The field `experiment` will determine the partial behavior of `sacred`.
+At first, the configuration file needs to contain a section named `experiment` about the basic information.
+This section describes how `estimator` tracks and persists current `experiment`. ``Qlib`` used `sacred`, a lightweight open-source tool, to configure, organize, generate logs, and manage experiment results.
+Partial behaviors of `sacred` will base on the `experiment` section.

-Usually, in the running process of `estimator`, those following will be managed by `sacred`:
+Following files will be saved by `sacred` after `estimator` finish an `experiment`:

 - `model.bin`, model binary file
 - `pred.pkl`, model prediction result file
 - `analysis.pkl`, backtest performance analysis file
-- `positions.pkl`, backtest position record file
+- `positions.pkl`, backtest position records file
 - `run`, the experiment information object, usually contains some meta information such as the experiment name, experiment date, etc.

-Usually, it should contain the following:
+Here is the typical configuration of `experiment section`

 .. code-block:: YAML